grafana/agent/docs/sources/operator/deploy-agent-operator-resources.md

           instance: primary
     ```

     This `LogsInstance` picks up `PodLogs` resources with the `instance: primary` label.
 Be sure to set the Loki URL to the correct push endpoint.
-For Grafana Cloud, this will look similar to `logs-prod-us-central1.grafana.net/loki/api/v1/push`, however check the [Grafana Cloud Portal](https://grafana.com/profile/org) to confirm.
+For Grafana Cloud, this will look similar to `logs-prod-us-central1.grafana.net/loki/api/v1/push`, however check the [Grafana Cloud Portal](https://grafana.com/profile/org) to confirm by clicking **Details** on the Loki tile.

     Also note that this example uses the `agent: grafana-agent-logs` label, which associates this `LogsInstance` with the `GrafanaAgent` resource defined earlier.
 This means that it will inherit requests, limits, affinities and other properties defined in the `GrafanaAgent` custom resource.

 1. To create the Secret for the `LogsInstance` resource, copy the following Secret manifest to a file, then roll it out in your cluster using `kubectl apply -f` followed by the filename.

     ```yaml
-    piVersion: v1
+    apiVersion: v1
     kind: Secret
     metadata:
       name: primary-credentials-logs